 Kindergarten children at Moses Brown have weekly class time devoted to art, music, and wood shop.

-In wood shop, kindergarteners learn how to safely control basic hand tools, and develop confidence in knowing that although these things can be dangerous, and that they are big enough to handle it.
+In wood shop, kindergarteners learn how to safely control basic hand tools, and develop confidence that they are big enough to handle it.
 They learn about wood as a building material, and basic construction principles, and quickly move on to learning about the relationship of form and function.
 Few things bring a kindergartener more delight than seeing something that began as an idea in their head take shape in the real world.

-In music, kindergarteners learn the basics of solfège singing (the international system for naming pitches), rhythmic syllables, and sound-to-image correspondence, firmly establishing the foundations needed to begin reading music.
-With movement games to coordinate their bodies and breathing for good sound production, and practice finding and keeping a steady beat alone and in groups, they confidently perform in an end-of-year concert as capable, joyful musicians.Inquire
+In music, kindergarteners explore musical sound with their whole bodies.
+They begin to associate the sounds they hear with sounds they can make themselves.
+With movement games to coordinate their bodies and breathing for good sound production, and practice finding and keeping a steady beat alone and in groups, they confidently perform in an informal springtime sharing event as capable, joyful musicians.Inquire